ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 Used Web Audio APi for SFX, which was released with Chrome 14.
 HTML5 Audio was used for background music.
 Targetting Chrome specifically made this easy.

+Pack data into arrays where it makes sense

+Javascript Scope was generally a headache; use a good JSHint to help mitigate issues

+Fault Tolerance: sometimes http requests fail, resulting in a black screen.
+Attempt to load everything up to 3 times; test on a server that behaves in a faulty way; include heavily delayed responses as well (up to 500ms latency)

+In many situations, execution is dependent on content being loaded, such as menu screens.
+Wait for / chain onload events.

+Decision to launch only on Chrome makes sense in order to deliver a high-quality game in a timely manner.
+Pick two: browser reach, quality, or cost.

+### Q &amp; A